diypa571/cunit/README.md

   # cunit
-# I hope this guide will help anyone to easily install cunit and use it for testing...
+# I hope this guide will help anyone to easily install cunit and use it for testing applications in Linux...
 ## Installing cunit

 mkdir -p $HOME/local